Star Wars: Maul – Shadow Lord: Starring

 A former Sith lord from the planet Dathomir who is trying to find his place following the end of the Clone Wars.
 Witwer said the series explores a lot of questions about the character and is told from his perspective.
-Executive producer Athena Portillo described Maul as a "seemingly eternal villain" similar to Michael Myers from the Halloween franchise and Jason Voorhees from the Friday the 13th franchise.
+He added that the character has relatable feelings but does not have "the tools to express those.
+All he has in front of him are supervillain tools."
+Witwer compared this to the character Gollum from J. R. R. Tolkien's novel The Lord of the Rings (1954–55).
+Executive producer Athena Yvette Portillo described Maul as a "seemingly eternal villain" similar to Michael Myers from the Halloween franchise and Jason Voorhees from the Friday the 13th franchise.